m-labs/artiq/doc/manual/getting_started_mgmt.rst

     $ artiq_ctlmgr

 Controllers may be run on a different machine from the master, or even on multiple different machines, alleviating cabling issues and OS compatibility problems.
 In this case, communication with the master happens over the network.
-One controller manager is necessary per network node (i.e. machine) that runs controllers.
+If multiple machines are running controllers, they must each run their own controller manager.
 Use the ``-s`` and ``--bind`` flags of ``artiq_ctlmgr`` to set IP addresses or hostnames to connect and bind to.

 Note, however, that the controller for the particular device you are trying to connect to must first exist and be part of a complete Network Device Support Package, or NDSP. :doc:`Some NDSPs are already available <list_of_ndsps>`.
 If your device is not on this list, the system is designed to make it quite possible to write your own.
 For this, see the :doc:`developing_a_ndsp` page.